AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingChurnDetectionModel.md

 local DataPredict = require(DataPredict)

--- This if-else statement is not mandatory; you can remove them if you want.
+-- This if-else statement is not required; you can remove them if you want.

 -- It is there just to make tuning easier.